 Start with a little small talk to build rapport, then transition into the core of your discovery.
 Your guide should be full of open-ended questions like, “Can you walk me through your current process for X?” or “What are the biggest roadblocks you’re facing with Y?”
 These types of questions encourage detailed answers and give you the rich insights you need to truly understand their situation and determine if you can help.

-Questions That Uncover Real Pain Points
+Discovery Call Questions to Uncover Real Pain Points

 Once you understand the basics of a prospect's business, it's time to dig deeper.
 The most effective discovery calls go beyond surface-level issues to find the real, nagging problems that keep your prospect up at night.
 These are their pain points, and they are the single most powerful motivator for change.
 Your goal isn't just to hear about a problem; it's to understand its ripple effects across their team, their department, and their bottom line.